What to do if the image becomes blurred? Signs of a malfunctioning endoscope

 • Clean lenses regularly, even between uses.

-4. Critical symptoms = return to the workshop
+4. Critical symptoms = return to workshop

 Some situations leave no room for doubt.
 If you notice :

-• An image that is still blurred after cleaning.
+• A blurred image after cleaning.

 • Internal marks, such as micro-scratches or permanent haze.